Canada Property Market Forecast 2017admin

 As cities as Vancouver, Toronto and Montreal get more urbanized with a greater inflow of immigrants and changing lifestyles of locals, more modern office property types are springing up in the regions or near transit hubs.

 The 2017 prospect for the Canadian commercial property market is largely positive.
 The growing ecommerce industry is driving demand for fulfillment centres, as demand by retailers soar for distribution centres with high ceilings for modern logistic needs for online shopping.
+An example is an International B2B Marketplace.

 Another contributory factor to the positive outlook of Canada’s industrial real estate market is the resurgence of the country’s manufacturing sector, after a challenging period of consolidation and retrenchment.